Manage stress to protect your health.

 Get out and exercise.
 Consider walking, jogging, biking or anything else that gets you active.
 Physical activity releases chemicals in your body that give you a greater sense of well-being.

 Laugh out loud.
 Laughing lightens your mental load and does good things for your body.
-Laughter res up and then cools down your stress response.
-If nothing you do seems to lower your stress levels, talk to your doctor.
-Sometimes other health problems can have similar symptoms.
+Laughter fires up and then cools down your stress response.

 Get more rest.
 Sleep recharges your brain and body.
 Get the right amount and you’ll improve your mood and energy level.